 Lovely CC Readers:

-Welcome to the first installment of [hey!] bales, where we round up the month’s posts and link to them all in one convenient spot.
-We’ll put out bales at the end of each month that we publish and they’ll live on our blog section going forward.
-If you’d like to be notified whenever we post, just mosey over here, scroll down, and enter your email to subscribe.
-Easy peasy!
+Welcome to the June installment of [hey!] bales, where we round up the month’s posts and link to them all in one convenient spot.
+If you’d like to be notified whenever we post, just mosey over here, scroll down, and enter your email to subscribe!

-And now, without further ado, here are our February offerings:
+And now, without further ado, here are our latest offerings:

 ~ CC Staff